 “Invoice” means an invoice issued by Owner to the ISO under Section 10.1(b).

-“Market Transaction” means a delivery of Energy from the Generating Facility pursuant to a bilateral contract or a successful bid into markets run by the California Power Exchange, the ISO or any similar entity.
+“Market Transaction” means a delivery of Energy from the Generating Facility or the sale and delivery of firm power at the Palo Verde Delivery Point during Summer 2001 pursuant to a bilateral contract or a successful bid into markets run by the California Power Exchange, the ISO or any similar entity.

-“Maximum Commitment Period” means five hundred (500) hours during Peak Hours in the Summer Period and the Maximum Commitment Period remaining shall be the Maximum Commitment Period less the sum of hours (other than Failed Dispatch Hours) that the Generating Facility has actually been Dispatched by the ISO during Peak Hours in the Summer Period under Dispatch Notices or Incremental Dispatch Notices (other than test Dispatch Notices pursuant to Section 3.3) issued under this Agreement.
+“Maximum Commitment Period” means with respect to Summer Periods 2002 and 2003, five hundred (500) hours during Peak Hours in each such Summer Period and the Maximum Commitment Period remaining shall be the Maximum Commitment Period less the sum of hours (other than Failed Dispatch Hours) that the Generating Facility has actually been Dispatched by the ISO during Peak Hours in each such Summer Period under Dispatch Notices or Incremental Dispatch Notices (other than test Dispatch Notices pursuant to Section 3.3) issued under this Agreement.

 “Month” or “Monthly” means a calendar month.